 Tracking fetal movements is an easy and effective way to monitor the wellbeing of your baby.

-Approximately 23,500 babies are lost to stillbirth in the U.S. each year.
+More than 21,000 babies are lost to stillbirth in the U.S. each year.

 One out of every three stillbirths could be prevented with fetal movement monitoring.